Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Background

 \subsection{ML-based NIDS}

-Network intrusion detection systems are tools designed to identify threats against a network.
-As seen in figure \ref{fig:NIDS}, NIDS sends alerts to network management in case of breaches.
-Thus, it is classified as a passive detection system.
-In other words, unlike Intrusion Prevention System (IPS), NIDS doesn't prevent intrusions, it simply warns security teams in the case of intrusion detection.
-On the other hand, the IPS, which is normally located between the firewall and the switches, can control and stop network hazards.

-There are two main network intrusion detection techniques; Signature-based intrusion detection (SIDS) and Anomaly detection-based intrusion detection (AIDS).
-Most attacks follow well-defined patterns and signatures, thus, SIDS catches the threats by detecting the predetermined attack patterns (signatures).
-An example of a pattern is the count of zeros and ones in the traffic bits.
-SIDS has a low false positive rate in an environment of well-defined attacks.
-However, its main disadvantage is that it cannot detect newer or unknown invasions \cite{kumar2012signature}.
-On the other hand, AIDS catches attacks by detecting deviations from normal activity.
-This approach makes AIDS able to detect unknown attacks.
-Yet, because of the difficulty of finding the boundary between normal and abnormal behavior, AIDS can have a high false positive rate \cite{chandola2009anomaly}.
-Therefore, to solve the accuracy issues in AIDS, researchers and security experts have explored the use of machine learning approaches like Support Vector Machine (SVM), Decision Tree (DT), and Artificial Neural Network (ANN) \cite{ahmad2021network}.
-Although ML can quickly classify a huge amount of data with high accuracy, some researchers highlighted that ML can be vulnerable to adversarial attacks \cite{papernot2018sok}, which will be explored later in this section.
+Network intrusion detection systems (NIDS) are tools designed to identify threats against a network.
+They send alerts to network management in case of breaches.
+Figure \ref{fig:NIDS} shows the deployment of Network Intrusion Detection Systems.
+There are two main NIDS techniques: signature-based and anomaly-based.
+Signature-based detection identifies threats by detecting predetermined attack patterns (signatures).
+This type of detection has a low false positive rate in an environment of well-defined attacks.
+However, its main disadvantage is that it cannot detect newer or unknown attacks \cite{kumar2012signature}.
+Anomaly-based detection, on the other hand, identifies attacks by detecting deviations from normal activity.
+This approach makes it able to detect unknown attacks.
+However, because of the difficulty of defining the boundary between normal and abnormal behavior, anomaly-based detection can have a high false positive rate \cite{chandola2009anomaly}.
+Therefore, to solve the accuracy issues in anomaly-based detection, researchers have explored the use of machine learning approaches (like Support Vector Machine (SVM), Decision Tree (DT), Artificial Neural Networks (ANN), etc.) \cite{ahmad2021network} and found them very accurate in classifying large amounts of data.
+However, some researchers highlighted that machine learning can be vulnerable to adversarial attacks \cite{papernot2018sok}.
+We will further explore these attacks later in this section.